A Christmas Carol

 Yes!
 Peace on earth, Atlantic strand!

-Peace and good—will, Pacific shore!
+Peace and goodwill, Pacific shore!

 Across the waters stretch your hand,